hanabi/hanabi.github.io/misc/FAQ.md

 ## Why isn't situation X defined in the convention docs?
 Can I propose a new convention to define it?

+Newer players to the H-Group are used to having every situation be completely fleshed out by the doc/website.
+This feels good, as everything has a "right" answer.
+But as newer players get more experience, they inevitably discover a situation that is undefined.
+This feels shocking, so they often post a message to the #convention-questions channel with the title of:

+**Why isn't situation X defined in the convention docs?**

+The same type of thing happens with #convention-proposals: after playing a game in which a newer player discovers an undefined situation, they realize that this is "uncharted territory", and that they can "help" the group by "charting it" via adding a brand new move/convention.
+They rush to post something like:

+**Situation X is undefined.
+Can I propose a new convention to define it?**

-Not everything has to have a meaning.
-We intentionally want to have situations be undefined so that we have some wiggle room to handle a wide variety of game states.
-Read [the goals of the conventions](https://github.com/hanabi/hanabi.github.io/blob/main/misc/convention-goals.md).
+The answer to "why isn't situation X defined" and "can I propose a convention for situation X" is the same: **not everything has to have a meaning.** We **intentionally** want to have situations be undefined so that players have wiggle room to handle a wide variety of game states.
+The [convention goals document](https://github.com/hanabi/hanabi.github.io/blob/main/misc/convention-goals.md) goes over why it is actually detrimental to the group to add new conventions and is a very important read for intermediate players who are starting to think about this kind of thing.

 ## In what order should 1's be played?